Nancy-Essey Airport

 Nancy–Essey Airport (IATA: ENC, ICAO: LFSN) is a regional airport in France, located about 4 km east of Nancy (in the Meurthe-et-Moselle department of the Grand Est region) and about 320 km east of Paris.

-It used to be the main airport for Nancy, however commercial airline traffic was moved to the new Metz-Nancy-Lorraine Airport in 1991.
-The airfield is open to the domestic and international non-scheduled commercial, private aircraft, for IFR and VFR, supporting general aviation and charter aircraft operations.
+It used to be the main airport for Nancy; however, commercial airline traffic was moved to the new Metz-Nancy-Lorraine Airport in 1991.
+The airfield is open to domestic and international non-scheduled commercial, private aircraft, for IFR and VFR, supporting general aviation and charter aircraft operations.

 History

-Before 1926 the site was used as a military airfield.
+Before 1926, the site was used as a military airfield.
 However, the airfield was too small, and without possibility of extension and being judged difficult to use, the airfield at the site was closed.
 In 1936, the current airport was built as a grass airfield for the French Air Force, and was used as a flight school.